 How do I transfer records to the archives?

 Fill out the online Records Transfer Form to the best of your ability (please include a box-level or folder-level inventory if possible).
-The records officer will review the form to verify that your records should be preserved in the archives and contact you with any questions or recommendations.
+The Records Officer will review the form to verify that your records should be preserved in the archives and contact you with any questions or recommendations.
 Upon confirmation that your records are ready for transfer, the archives will contact you schedule delivery of the records for processing.
-Please follow the Procedures for Transferring Records to the Archives to best prepare your records for transfer, taking particular note of the boxing and foldering requirements.
-UWM Archives will not accept unboxed materials for transfer.
+Please follow the Procedures for Transferring Records to the Archives to prepare your records for transfer, taking particular note of the boxing and foldering requirements.
+The archives will not accept unboxed materials for transfer.

-We reserve the right to weed material deemed to be not historically significant, unless the specific retention schedule associated with that records series indicates otherwise.
+We reserve the right to weed material deemed duplicative or not historically significant.

 Can I have access to my office’s records after they’ve been transferred to the archives?